WHAT IS PORRIDGE?

 Porridge is just oats, but wine is just grapes.
 We are proud of our porridge, and we are proud that Britain is proud of its porridge.
 But porridge has been around for much longer than us.
 It’s been providing our people with a brilliant bowl of sustaining energy for thousands of years.
 It’s been trusted for this long and this thriving and sensual bowl should continue to glisten under the spotlight.
 It blows our pyjamas off, every time.

-We go way back.
+We go way back in history.
 Before the introduction of baking ovens and unleavened bread, porridge was one of the most important staples in the British diet – if not it’s greatest culinary achievement.

 We like to think of it as our own, but a similar dish has also been enjoyed cross-culturally for thousands of years too.
 Originating from Northern Europe, it was traditionally mostly enjoyed savoury.

-It helps when you’re a nutritional powerhouse full of sustaining energy.
+Firstly, Porridge oats are a nutritional powerhouse full of sustaining energy.
 Think a CV packed with antioxidants and a better balance of the good stuff like fats, carbohydrates, and protein than their other grain buddies.
 See you 11am munchies.
-You’re hired.

 DID YOU KNOW?